Easy realistic color pencil Drawing in ‘Ō‘ōkala - Learn the best sketch for animals, landsscape, portrait & beginners.

 Crosshatching: Crosshatching is a great way to add texture and shading to your drawings.
 To crosshatch, draw a series of lines that intersect each other.
 The more lines you draw, the more texture and shading you will add.

 Now that you know how to hold your pencil and make different kinds of lines, explore the course further with us.
-Check out our classes today and unlock your potential to draw with a pencil.

 Are you or do you know a Pencil Drawing teacher in ‘Ō‘ōkala?
 Add a company for free